Arithmetic finiteness of very irregular varieties: Introduction

 \subsection{Big monodromy}

-In this section we work over $\bbC$.
-Let $S$ be a smooth complex variety and $A$ a complex abelian variety of dimension $g$.
-Let $f \colon \cX \to A_S := A\times S$ be a morphism of complex varieties whose composite with the projection $\pr_S \colon A_S \to S$ is smooth over~$S$ with connected fibers of dimension~$d$.
+In this section we work over~$\bbC$.
+Let~$S$ be a smooth variety and~$A$ an abelian variety of dimension~$g$.
+Consider a morphism of complex varieties~$f \colon \cX \to A_S := A\times S$ whose composite with the projection~$\pr_S \colon A_S \to S$ is smooth over~$S$ with connected fibers of dimension~$d$.
 The situation is summarized in the following diagram:

-Let $\pi_1(A, 0)$ be the topological fundamental group and denote the group of its characters by $ \Pi(A)=\Hom(\pi_1(A, 0), \bbC^\times). $ For $\chi \in \Pi(A)$ let $L_\chi$ denote the associated rank one local system on $A$.
-For $\underline{\chi} = (\chi_1, \dots, \chi_n) \in \Pi(A)^n$ we consider the local system
+Let~$\pi_1(A, 0)$ be the topological fundamental group and denote the group of its characters by $ \Pi(A)=\Hom(\pi_1(A, 0), \bbC^\times). $ For~$\chi \in \Pi(A)$ let~$L_\chi$ denote the associated rank one local system on~$A$.
+For~$\underline{\chi} = (\chi_1, \dots, \chi_n) \in \Pi(A)^n$ we consider the local system

-For $s\in S(\bbC)$ let $\rho \colon \pi_1(S, s) \to \GL(V_{\underline{\chi}, s})$ be the monodromy representation on the fiber $V_{\underline{\chi}, s}$.
-The \emph{algebraic monodromy group} of the local system $V_{\underline{\chi}}$ is the Zariski closure of the image of $\rho$.
+For~$s\in S(\bbC)$ let~$\rho \colon \pi_1(S, s) \to \GL(V_{\underline{\chi}, s})$ be the monodromy representation on the fiber~$V_{\underline{\chi}, s}$.
+The \emph{algebraic monodromy group} of the local system~$V_{\underline{\chi}}$ is the Zariski closure of the image of~$\rho$.
 By construction it is an algebraic subgroup of

-We say $f\colon \cX \to A_S$ is \emph{symmetric up to translation} if there are an automorphism~$\iota$ of $\cX$ as an $S$-scheme and $a\colon S\to A$ such that $f(\iota(x)) = a -f(x)$ for all $x \in \cX$.
+We say~$f\colon \cX \to A_S$ is \emph{symmetric up to translation} if there are an automorphism~$\iota$ of~$\cX$ as an~$S$-scheme and~$a\colon S\to A$ such that~$f(\iota(x)) = a -f(x)$ for all~$x \in \cX$.
 In this case Poincar\'e duality gives as in~\cite[sect.
-1.1]{JKLM} for $i=1,\dots, n$ a nondegenerate bilinear pairing
+1.1]{JKLM} for~$i=1,\dots, n$ a nondegenerate bilinear pairing

-which is symmetric if $d$ is even, and alternating otherwise.
-The pairing is compatible with the monodromy operation, thus the algebraic monodromy group is contained in the orthogonal resp. symplectic group if $d$ is even resp. odd.
+which is symmetric if~$d$ is even, and alternating otherwise.
+The pairing is compatible with the monodromy operation, thus the algebraic monodromy group is contained in the orthogonal resp. symplectic group if~$d$ is even resp. odd.
 We say that we have big monodromy if the algebraic monodromy group is a big as possible.
 More precisely:

-\begin{definitionintro} We say that $V_{\underline{\chi}}$ has {\em big monodromy} if its algebraic monodromy group contains $G_1\times \cdots \times G_n$ as a normal subgroup, where $G_i \subset \GL(V_{\chi_i, s})$ is defined by
+\begin{definitionintro} We say that~$V_{\underline{\chi}}$ has {\em big monodromy} if its algebraic monodromy group contains~$G_1\times \cdots \times G_n$ as a normal subgroup, where~$G_i \subset \GL(V_{\chi_i, s})$ is defined by